 Utopian Coffee + Kitchen

 Utopian is a coffee lover's dream.
-This globally-conscious coffee company has been roasting for over 10 years, but has just recently brought its talents and passion to the Landing.
+This globally-conscious coffee company has been roasting for over 10 years, and has brought its talents and passion to the Landing.
 Visitors love the urban-bohemian feel with large sun-streamed windows, cozy chairs, and collaborative spaces.
 Grab a coffee to go, or linger inside with a latte and avocado toast.
 Whether you bring a friend or a laptop, once you settle in, you won't want to leave.

 118 W Columbia St. | (888) 558-8674